SirWaffle/Hallucinator/README.md

-# original VQGAN-CLIP implementation ( forked from nerdyrodent )

-many thanks to  <https://github.com/nerdyrodent/VQGAN-CLIP> !
+many thanks to NErdy Rodent <https://github.com/nerdyrodent/VQGAN-CLIP> !
 More information and sample images can be seen on the original github.

 # Hallucinator